Gambling VIP Schemes – Vulnerable Incentives Program

 I did often question the criteria for the VIP scheme, specifically asking whether it was based on bookmaker profitability?
 I asked that given was £50,000 down I am not sure how it helps me?
 A reply was unsurprisingly never received.

 At the same time as receiving automated emails – the same operator would email around VIP promotions.
 Spiking 656% of RG reports did not matter.
 Diamond, Silver and Gold VIP status was all allocated instead.
 A quite incredible conflict of interest was playing out where Responsible Gambling Operations were sharing data with VIP managers.

 Regularly, we see operators fined for breaches of the LCCP 3.4.1 social responsibility codes of practice.
 The Gambling Commission is also permitting operators to carry out their own investigation into these schemes, of which the findings are yet unknown.

-What is vital is that redress for those affected and exploited by VIP schemes is vital for the industry to really be seen to taking responsible gambling seriously.
-An ombudsman may help is the operators do not wish to do the right thing with redress.
-In summary, Gambling VIP schemes are nothing sort of exploitation of vulnerable addicts in deep trouble, where gambling firms are placing shareholder profit over consumer protection.
+What is vital is that redress for those effected and exploited by VIP schemes is vital for the industry to really be seen to taking responsible gambling seriously.
+An ombudsman may help as the operators do not wish to do the right thing with redress.
+In summary, Gambling VIP schemes are nothing more than exploitation of vulnerable addicts in deep trouble, where gambling firms are placing shareholder profit over consumer protection.